What’s new in Slack: Channel manager role, increased accessibility and more

 Improved keyboard navigation

-As organisations continue to adopt digital tools and a hybrid work model, it’s more important than ever to make sure that people of all abilities can thrive.
-At Slack, we’re making sure that everyone can use our products, in whatever way fits them best.
+As organizations continue to adopt digital tools and a hybrid work model, it’s more important than ever to make sure people of all abilities can thrive.
+At Slack, we’re making sure everyone can use our products, in whatever way fits them best.

 To offer an accessible place for all, we’ve taken steps to improve the Slack experience for users with assistive technologies, including:

-- Improved keyboard shortcuts that help you to quickly navigate without losing focus
+- Improved keyboard shortcuts that help you quickly navigate without losing focus

 - A more intuitive interface for screen readers

-These features not only allow more users to make a bigger impact at work, they also help to promote a culture that values every single employee’s contribution.
+These features not only allow more users to make a bigger impact at work, they help promote a culture that values every single employee’s contribution.

 See what else is new in Slack